 If the message disappears before you respond, restart the system or press the "Reset" button.
 You may also restart the system by pressing the <Ctrl> <Alt> and keys simultaneously.

 When you press , the main menu screen will appear.

 3.1.1 Standard CMOS Features

 Use the arrow keys to highlight "Standard CMOS Features" and press <Enter>.
-A screen similar to the one below will appear.
+A screen similar to the one on the next page will appear.